Traditional tiramisu

 When we go on vacation, I always get inspired by dishes that we eat at restaurants.
 This year, it was the Minestrone soup that we ate at an Italian restaurant in the middle of the Smoky Mountains in Tennessee.
 The owner of the restaurant was from Verona, Italy and created a thriving restaurant slightly off the touristy area.
 You might say oh there is nothing special about Minestrone soup.
 Well, when the only places where you can eat are chain restaurants and you happen on this simple, delicious and filling soup, things might change…

 Minestrone soup is basically a vegetable soup but there is a little more to it.
 Yes we always order it when we go to Olive Garden, but it really should have seasonal vegetables from your garden or the farmers market.
 You start with the trio of carrots, celery stalk and onions and add other seasonal vegetables and some delicate beans like Borlotti or Cannelloni beans.
 Of course, kitchen spices are also a crucial part of the recipe.
 I used oregano, fennel, thyme and added a little paprika.
 Usually some pasta is added at the end but potatoes are also used instead of pasta in some parts of Italy.
-Finally, add the beans with its liquid to make it a filling, satisfying soup.
-It actually taste better the next day.
+Finally, add the beans with some of its liquid to make it a filling, satisfying soup.
+Also, it actually taste better the next day.

 Buon Appetito!